 Provost and Dean of the Faculty; Henry Steele Commager Professor of History

-Epstein’s disciplinary focus is modern German and Central European history.
+Catherine’s disciplinary focus is modern German and Central European history.
 Since coming to Amherst in 2000, she has taught a wide range of European history classes, including courses on the Holocaust, Nazi Germany and World War II.
-Epstein is the author of four books, among which are Model Nazi: Arthur Greiser and the Occupation of Western Poland (2010), which won the Arthur Kronthal Prize, and Nazi Germany: Confronting the Myths (2015).
+Catherine is the author of four books, among which are Model Nazi: Arthur Greiser and the Occupation of Western Poland (2010), which won the Arthur Kronthal Prize, and Nazi Germany: Confronting the Myths (2015).
 She serves on the Academic Committee of the United States Holocaust Memorial Museum and as a member of the board of the American Friends of the Alexander von Humboldt Foundation.
 She holds a bachelor’s degree from Brown University, a master’s degree from the London School of Economics and a Ph.D. from Harvard.